jasperchou/dnsparser/README.md

 # dnsparser
-A custom dns parser for HTTP on iOS
+A custom dns parser for HTTP on iOS.

+##Notice
+The dns.plist is always need, don't remove it.

+###Feature
+* default dns（host-ip）table, which have a weight
+* parse host and cache the ip
+* manage host-ip cache

+todo：
+* I dont know now....Please give me some ideas.